Budibase/website/content/blog/data/make-an-app-from-excel-spreadsheets.md

 ## Why would I want to make an app from an Excel spreadsheet?

+Why move from Excel to apps?
 Without getting too philosophical - lots of reasons.

 The core question here is _where do spreadsheets fall short?_